intel/QATzip/README.md

 This document contains information on products, services and/or processes in development.
 All information provided here is subject to change without notice.
-Contact your Intel&reg; representative to obtain the latest forecast , schedule, specifications and roadmaps.
+Contact your Intel&reg; representative to obtain the latest forecast , schedule, specifications and road maps.

 The products and services described may contain defects or errors known as errata which may cause deviations from published specifications.
 Current